 12 week Woodworking Skills incorporating Furniture Design and Making

 ‘Woodworking Skills incorporating Furniture Design and Making’ gives people a solid, certificated foundation (and more) in wood and working with wood.
 Students design and make a piece of furniture as part of the course.
-The course and its Level 3 qualification are exclusive to the Boat Building Academy.
+The course and its Level 3 diploma (mapped and quality assured to the national Qualification and Credit Framework) are exclusive to the Boat Building Academy.
 A maximum of ten people are accepted onto each course.

 Although the course has nothing to do with boats, it follows the principles that have built the Academy’s reputation as a world-leading vocational training college; students spend the majority of their time at their workbenches, learning by hands-on experience of making.